rlynch7321/nhl-schedule/README.md

  - The program will display the teams that played and their final scores, as well as an indication of whether the game went to overtime or a shootout (FINAL, FINAL OT, or FINAL SO)

 This code was not prepared for plug-and-play use.
 It is only intended to share the source code that runs my LED board.
-The project is very much a work in progress.
+While the main functionality is working as intended, the project is very much a work in progress and I am still working to improve it.

-This project was my second ever Python project and one of the deepest dives into python that I've taken.
+This project was my second ever Python project.
 My first experiment was a simple Reddit bot that could perform actions on the website via the command line.
 I have no classroom Python experience but I've really come to enjoy teaching myself the language.